WGBH-MLA/openvault3/app/views/override/rules-of-use.md

 # Online Reading Room Rules of Use

-Open Vault is a project managed by WGBH Educational Foundation ("WGBH").
-Open Vault makes accessible significant historical content created by WGBH, and the Open Vault Online Reading Room (the “ORR”) plays a central role in our mission.
+Open Vault is a project managed by WGBH Educational Foundation ("GBH").
+Open Vault makes accessible significant historical content created by GBH, and the Open Vault Online Reading Room (the “ORR”) plays a central role in our mission.
 In the ORR, you can view and listen digitized archival materials free of charge.
 We make the ORR and all content therein available in accordance with